act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 ## Assumptions

-This rule assumes that the language of the page can be correctly determined, either programmatically or by analysing the content.
+This rule assumes that the language of the page can be correctly determined, either programmatically or by analyzing the content.

 ## Accessibility Support